Hamzooka/Poly-Project/README.md

-# Poly Project

-Official name is yet to be determined.
+# Poly Project (Official name is yet to be determined)

 #### Table of Contents
 [Description](#description)